 How to get your exercise in, 10 minutes at a time.

-In January of 2005 the U.S. Department of Health and Human Services (HHS) and the U.S. Department of Agriculture (USDA) released a report simply called, Dietary Guidelines for Americans.
-In that report it said, "To help manage body weight and prevent gradual, unhealthy body weight gain in adulthood: Engage in approximately 60 minutes of moderate to vigorous-intensity activity on most days of the week while not exceeding caloric intake requirements."
+In January of 2005, the U.S. Department of Health and Human Services (HHS) and the U.S. Department of Agriculture (USDA) released a report called Dietary Guidelines for Americans.
+In that report, it said, "To help manage body weight and prevent gradual, unhealthy body weight gain in adulthood: Engage in approximately 60 minutes of moderate to vigorous-intensity activity on most days of the week while not exceeding caloric intake requirements."

 During the Day

-Meal times provide more great excuses to exercise.
-When you start cooking your food, do situps or pushups while you're waiting for things to heat up.
-In the evening after dinner go for a walk.
-It actually accelerates your body's fat burning.
+Mealtimes provide more great excuses to exercise.
+When you start cooking your food, do situps or push-ups while you're waiting for things to heat up.
+In the evening, after dinner, go for a walk.
+It accelerates your body's fat burning.
 If you have kids, help them develop some healthy habits.
-Take them outside and play for awhile.
+Take them outside and play for a while.
 Teach them to associate food with exercise early on.

 Limit the time you spend playing on the computer or video games.
 Even better, ration the time out based on how much exercise you do.
 For every 10 minutes of exercise, allow yourself 20 minutes of screen time.
 If you've got time to play, you've got time to work on your body.

-You don't have to spend 60 minutes in one stretch exercising, you can spread it around over your entire day.
-Go ahead and give those 10-minute workouts a try, just make sure you do more than one a day.
+You don't have to spend 60 minutes in one stretch exercising; you can spread it around over your entire day.
+Go ahead and give those 10-minute workouts a try; just make sure you do more than once a day.

 Call for a FREE Consultation (305) 296-3434